2026 Renewal Process

 submit your first e-transfer immediately to College of Homeopaths of Ontario at fees@collegeofhomeopaths.com.

-Please include your registration number and name in your e-transfer information.
-Auto-deposit has been enabled, so
+It is very important that you include your registration number and name in your e-transfer information.
+Auto-deposit has been enabled so no password is required to complete the payment.

 As the College has no ability to process installment payments automatically, it is the responsibility of the

 set-up an auto-payment schedule through your online banking site.
-The processing schedule for 2023-2024 is as
+The processing schedule for 2026-2027 is as

 follows: